sorgerlab/indra/doc/tutorials/gene_network.rst

 CX Network Model
 ~~~~~~~~~~~~~~~~

-We can assemble the statements into e.g. a CX network model:
+We can assemble the statements into e.g., a CX network model:

 ..
 Update code in tests/test_docs_code.py:test_gene_network as well